 What if I were partially at fault for the motorcycle accident?

 New Jersey follows a comparative negligence rule.
-Even if you were partially at fault, you can still recover compensation as long as you were not more than 50% responsible for the accident.
+Even if you were partially at fault, you may still recover compensation as long as you were not more than 50% responsible for the accident.
 Your recovery amount is reduced by your percentage of fault.
 Understanding how to measure shared fault is important for your case.

 Do I need to have motorcycle insurance to file a claim?

 New Jersey requires all motorcycle owners to carry liability insurance.
 However, your claim against the at-fault driver’s insurance does not depend on your own coverage.
-If the other driver caused the accident, their insurance should cover your injuries and damages.
+If the other driver caused the accident, their insurance may cover your injuries and damages.

 How long does a motorcycle accident case typically take?

 Settlement timelines vary depending on case complexity and injury severity.
-Simple cases may settle within months, while serious injury cases requiring extensive medical treatment may take one to two years or longer.
+Some cases may settle within months, while serious injury cases requiring extensive medical treatment may take one to two years or longer.
 If your case proceeds to trial, the process may extend further.
 Read about how long a personal injury lawsuit takes.

 What should I do immediately after a motorcycle accident?